BubbleSquish/Bible-Fun/README.md

 Direct quotes from Jesus in **3 Nephi**.
 🛑 Pride, secret societies, false churches.

----

-Absolutely.
-Based on your repo's tone and theological-apocalyptic framing, here's an entry for `**Panacea.md**` — styled as a **false cure**, a counterfeit gospel, the thing the Antichrist would offer when he says *“peace and safety”* (1 Thessalonians 5:3):

----

 ### 🧪 [**Panacea.md**](https://github.com/BubbleSquish/Bible-Fun/blob/main/Panacea.md)

 > *“The cure that kills.”*